mdupuis/mdupuis/README.md

 I am Maxime and I'm a web developer from Montréal.

+I have been employed as a senior software developer for [Novisto](https://novisto.com/) as [@mdupuisnovisto](https://github.com/mdupuisnovisto) for the past 4 years.

 <!--
 **mdupuis/mdupuis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.